Last Updated: December 11, 2024

 illustration of step 2 in forming an llc in washington

 Select a registered agent for your LLC.
-Every registered Washington business entity needs to have a registered agent.
+Every registered Washington business entity needs to have a registered agent (For more information, please see our what is a registered agent page).
 This is a person or entity acting as the point of contact for service of process (notification of a lawsuit) and other legal documents on behalf of the business.
 A registered agent’s service is invaluable in maintaining your LLC’s compliance.
 This service helps ensure that all legal documents are received and handled promptly.

 The registered agent must have a Washington residency in the form of a physical street address in the state.
 If the agent is a business entity, it must have authorization to do business in the state.
 The agent must also be available in person during normal business hours to receive service of process.